DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 ### Development Mode Choice

 This project used **air-gapped mode** throughout, demonstrating how a skilled developer can achieve extraordinary productivity while maintaining complete code ownership and quality control.
-The developer:
+The developer's workflow exemplified the air-gapped approach:

-- Used Claude 4.1 as a code generation assistant via separate interface
+- **AI as Code Generator:** Used Claude 4.1 as a code generation assistant through a separate browser interface, maintaining clear separation between AI suggestions and the production codebase
-- Manually reviewed and integrated all AI suggestions into PyCharm IDE
+- **Manual Integration Control:** Manually reviewed and integrated all AI suggestions into PyCharm IDE, ensuring every line of code was understood and deliberately chosen rather than blindly accepted
-- Maintained architectural decisions and code structure oversight
+- **Architectural Ownership:** Maintained full control over architectural decisions and code structure, using AI for implementation speed while retaining human judgment for design choices
-- Ensured each integration was tested against real APIs immediately
+- **Immediate Validation:** Ensured each integration was tested against real APIs immediately after adding to the codebase, catching integration issues within minutes rather than hours or days

 While this case study showcases air-gapped development, similar rapid prototyping could be achieved in vibe coding mode by non-technical users, though likely with less architectural sophistication and requiring later consolidation by developers.